aws-samples/aws-serverless-workshops/CrossRegion/2_UI/README.md

 name output from the CloudFormation stack in step 1.

 To confirm everything went as expected, navigate to your bucket URL.
 You should see a simple ticketing application.
-Go ahead and login using either Facebook or Amazon depending on what you configured then submit a couple of tickets to check that everything is working.
+Go ahead and login using your Facebook account and then submit a couple of tickets to check that everything is working.

-If you have trouble in this step, double check your configured settings and Facebook/Amazon Developer account configuration.
-Note that if you change any of the settings you will need to build and deploy the code again.
+If you have trouble in this step, double check your configured settings and Facebook Developer account configuration.
+Note that if you change any of the settings you will need to run *npm run build* again and then copy the website code to your S3 bucket again.

 ![App Screenshot](images/app-screenshot.png)